Winthrop Gardens, Tea Rooms, Plants Sales and our 'Curiosity Corner' are open as follows:

 Winthrop Gardens initially opened in 2005 as a therapeutic garden setting offering a sensory and healing space for the use and benefit of all.
 Wickersley Parish Council took over the management and running of Winthrop Gardens in February 2016 and the governance of Winthrop Gardens is undertaken through a sub Committee of the Parish Council.

-Winthrop Gardens is led and run by a team of 60+ volunteers who tend the Gardens, assist with Plant Sales, provide refreshments in the Tea Room and support the Curiosity Corner.
+Winthrop Gardens is led and run by a team of 80+ volunteers who tend the Gardens, assist with Plant Sales, provide refreshments in the Tea Rooms, support the Curiosity Corner and lead other activities

-In addition there is a monthly Memory Café for people living with dementia and their carer and a weekly Craft Class on Tuesday mornings.
+In addition our volunteers support a twice-monthly Memory Café for people living with dementia and their carers, a weekly Craft Class on Tuesday mornings and our very popular weekly 'Wednesday Walks'.

 The team at Winthrop are working towards becoming a Dementia Friendly organisation and over 50% of our volunteers are trained as ‘Dementia Friends’ In essence - Winthrop is a community garden, run by the community, for the community.